onnx/tensorflow-onnx/examples/tf_custom_op/custom_op.md

 ### Convert the Operator to ONNX
 To be able to use this custom ONNX operator for inference, we need to add our custom operator to an inference engine.
-If the operator can be conbinded with exsiting [ONNX standard operators](https://github.com/onnx/onnx/blob/main/docs/Operators.md).
+If the operator can be combined with exsiting [ONNX standard operators](https://github.com/onnx/onnx/blob/main/docs/Operators.md).
 The case will be easier:

 1- use [--load_op_libraries](https://github.com/onnx/tensorflow-onnx#--load_op_libraries) in conversion command or `tf.load_op_library()` method in code to load the TensorFlow custom ops library.

 2- implement the op handler according to the op definitions, registered it with the `@tf_op` decorator.
 Those handlers will be registered via the decorator on load of the module.
-[Here](https://github.com/onnx/tensorflow-onnx/tree/main/tf2onnx/onnx_opset) are examples of TensorFlow op hander implementations, which all are conbinded with ONNX ops.
+[Here](https://github.com/onnx/tensorflow-onnx/tree/main/tf2onnx/onnx_opset) are examples of TensorFlow op hander implementations, which all are combined with ONNX ops.

 ```
 import numpy as np